alipali737/pen-test-docs/Operating Systems/Windows/Kerberos.md

 includeLinks: true # Make headings clickable
 debugInConsole: false # Print debug info in Obsidian console
 ```
-Kerberos is an authentication system found in windows systems (often used in [[Active Directory]] environments).
+Kerberos is a stateless open standard authentication system often found in windows systems (often used in [[Active Directory]] environments).
 It is a ticket-based system, meaning that each service that requires authentication isn't given an account password but given a ticket exclusively for that service.
 Kerberos keeps all the tickets on the local system.
 This system prevents tickets from being used for another purpose as they are service specific.

+As part of [[Active Directory]] Domain Services (AD DS), Domain Controllers have a Kerberos Key Distribution Center (KDC) that issues tickets.
+When a client initiates a login request to a system:
+1. The client requests a ticket from the KDC (AS-REQ), they encrypt this request using the user's password (*symmetric encryption*)
+2. If the KDC (*who holds the user's password too*) can decrypt the request using their password, it will create a [[#Ticket Granting Ticket (TGT)]], sending it back to the user.
+3. The user then presents its TGT to a Domain Controller to request a [[#Ticket Granting Service (TGS)]] ticket, encrypting with the associated service's NTLM password hash.
+4. Finally the client requests access to the required service by presenting the TGS to the application or service, which decrypts it with its password hash.

+Kerberos essentially decouples a user's credentials from their requests to consumable resources, ensuring their password isn't sent over the network.
+The KDC doesn't store previous transactions, so the whole system instead relies on valid TGT's for TGS' to work.
+Having a valid TGT, assumes the requester has already proven their identity...
+This could be taken advantage of it we *steal a ticket*.

 ## Ticket Granting Ticket (TGT)
 The TGT is the first ticket obtained on a Kerberos system.
 The TGT permits the client to obtain additional Kerberos tickets or TGS.